yfi3-finance/curve-contract/README.md

 Branches:

 * master - plain market-making for stablecoins in ERC20.
 Expected price = 1.0
-* compounded - market-making for compounded coins (cUSDC, cDAI) with conversion DAI <> USDC when exchanging, to both accrue interest and earn fees.
+* [compounded](https://github.com/curvefi/curve-contract/tree/compounded) - market-making for compounded coins (cUSDC, cDAI) with conversion
+  DAI <> USDC when exchanging, to both accrue interest and earn fees.
+Currently deployed on curve.fi.

 Description of the science behing the algorithm is coming soon.